LEONARD RUSHLAND BRICE 1892–1924

 Admitted to Radcliffe on Trent school April 26th 1897

-Leonard Brice, age 8, presumably at school, was living with widowed mother Mary, a grocer and shopkeeper, his brothers and two boarders in Back Lane, Radcliffe on Trent.
+Age 8, at school, living with widowed mother Mary, a grocer and shopkeeper, his brothers and two boarders in Back Lane, Radcliffe on Trent.
 His father William died 1898, age 62.
 His brother William, age 15, was a fishmonger’s assistant and brother John, age 11, was presumably at school.
-Boarders Walter Kirk, 23, and Robert Knight, 19, were sharing the family home.
-Both boarders were plumbers.
+Boarders Walter Kirk, 23, and Robert Knight, 19, were plumbers.
 The grocer’s shop was on the corner of Water Lane and Bailey Lane.

 Service Number: 306840